zenika-open-source/promote-open-source-project/CONTRIBUTING.md

 ### General guidelines

 - The master branch is the official document.
-- All new translations / suggestion should be done in dedicated branch from the `master` branch.
+- All new translations / suggestions should be done in dedicated branch from the `master` branch.
 - It's a very nice thing to have multiple small commits as you work on the PR.
 It's easier to review it.
 Then we will squash it before merging.

 ### Commit messages